 What are some things unique to you as a condo owner?

-- If a storm damages the common areas of your condominium complex, your association may assess all the owners to pay for the damage or to cover the master policy’s deductible.
+If a storm damages the common areas of your condominium complex, your association may assess all the owners to pay for the damage or to cover the master policy’s deductible.
 To protect you, your policy contains a Loss Assessment coverage.
-Different limits of coverage are available.
+Higher limits of coverage are available to purchase.

 Any one of our appointed agents can review your situation and help you get the best Tower Hill premium for protecting your condo and belongings.